-This is a tough question, primarily because the job market for those with graduate work in theology-either academic or pastoral-is not encouraging.
-Full-time, secure faculty positions in colleges and universities, especially in theology, are evaporating, as our institutions of higher education-even Catholic institutions-are being taken over by neoliberal management practices.
-And unfortunately, the church has still not fully embraced the role of lay pastoral associates in parishes.
+This is a tough question, primarily because the job market for those with graduate work in theologyeither academic or pastoral-is not encouraging.
+Full-time, secure faculty positions in colleges and universities, especially in theology, are evaporating, as our institutions of higher education-even Catholic institutions-are being taken over by practices. neoliberal management And unfortunately, the church has still not fully embraced the role of lay pastoral associates in parishes.
 So, what does one do with graduate training in theology in 2022?
 This is a question that the church needs to address more intentionally.